Understanding the psychology behind the way people use systems (especially through interfaces) attracts me to digital product design.

 For as long as I can remember, I'm intrigued by the ways that people use the systems that have been designed for them.

 From doodling condo floorplans and poring over how maps and wayfinding describe our world,

 to observing how people use self-checkout stands and car infotainment systems,

-That attraction has evolved into the design thinking I wield today and grown into my inclination for product design.
+evolved into the design thinking I wield today,

 Outside of product design

 Scenic views are treasured places where I reflect

 skylines of cities,

 and Morro Rock